 A woman with a 28-day cycle will usually ovulate around day 14 but this is not exact and even women with regular cycles will not necessarily ovulate on the same day of their cycle every month.
 Some women use cycle tracking apps or a diary to track their cycle and work out when they are ovulating.
 However, soon we will have an even better way of knowing this so keep an eye out for hormonas hormone test.

 It can be very stressful to try and work out when you are ovulating and then try to time having sex around this.
 This stress can then have negative effects on your body and can actually reduce the chance of you getting pregnant.
 If you want to have a baby just have sex regularly and try not to worry too much about the timing of it all.

-If you want more information about the menstrual cycle, check out this article.
+If you want more information about the menstrual cycle, check out our article about irregular periods.
 It explains the basics of the menstrual cycle before it explains irregular periods (if you aren’t interested in the irregular periods part).

 How do I avoid getting pregnant?

-The most effective way to avoid a pregnancy you don’t want is by using contraception (birth control).
+The most effective way to avoid a pregnancy you don’t want is by using different types of contraception (birth control).
 There are lots of different options that you can use.